Medical Aid in Dying

 by Jessica Israel

-This powerful essay discusses New Jersey's Medical Aid in Dying law from the perspective of a palliative care physician who participates in the MAID program.
-Her essay also explores the sometimes fraught relationship between MAID and hospice.
+This powerful essay discusses New Jersey's Medical Aid in Dying law from the perspective of a palliative care physician who participates in the MAiD program.
+Her essay also explores the sometimes fraught relationship between MAiD and hospice.